alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 Periodic vegetation patterns (PVP) arise from the interplay between forces that drive the growth and mortality of plants.
 Inter-plant competetion for resources, in particular water, can lead to the formation of PVP.
 Arid and semi-arid ecosystems may be under threat due to changing precipitation dynamics driven by macroscopic changes in climate.
-These regions disiplay some noteable examples of PVP, for example the "tiger bush" in West Africa.
+These regions disiplay some noteable examples of PVP, for example the "tiger bush" patterns found in West Africa.

 The mophology of the periodic pattern has been suggested to be linked to the resiliance of the ecosystem [@Mander:2017; @Trichon:2018].